-The Strategy action area of the 2024 delivery plan is focussed on the actions required to develop a shared national strategy to upskill millions of working age adults with Essential Digital Skills for Work.
+The Strategy area of the 2024 delivery plan is focussed on the actions required to develop a shared national strategy to upskill millions of working age adults with Essential Digital Skills for Work.

 There are four distinct workstreams, each led and supported by members of the FutureDotNow coalition.
 If you’d like to get involved, contact hello@futuredotnow.uk.